 Donate your unused soap, shampoo, toothpaste and other hotel toiletries to help students on campus.
 A donation box has been placed in the IPD Office.
 Your donations will help keep the campus pantries stocked with much needed items for our students.
 Additional information is available at Student Wellbeing [Link].

 Requesting Reimbursement of Conference/Travel Expenses*

-Each person authorized to attend a conference using IPD funds would have received an Administrative Approval letter and a Claim for Reimbursement form from District.
-Applicant is responsible for all costs and will be reimbursed for approved expenses with appropriate receipts.
+Each person authorized to attend a conference using IPD funds would have received a hardcopy of their Administrative Approval letter and a Claim for Reimbursement form from District Travel and placed in their faculty mailbox.
+Applicant is responsible for all costs and will be reimbursed for approved expenses with appropriate ITEMIZED receipts.

-2. Attach original receipts that document the method of payment for all claimed expenses.
+1. ITEMIZED receipts that clearly show the payment transaction for all expenses.